 Why Tritium

-The rare fuel driving fusion’s future
+The rare material driving the future of humanity

 Tritium (³H or T) is a rare hydrogen isotope with one proton and two neutrons.
 It has a half-life of ~12.3 years and is naturally scarce.
-Tritium is essential for nearly all fusion projects.
+Tritium is essential for most fusion projects.
 However, tritium is in short supply and the worldwide stockpile may start to decrease rapidly after 2030 when many experimental fusion reactors are expected to come online.

 $30M